chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 > If you have decided that the conversation will be shared, make it explicit and get individuals' consent.
 The next steps assume you've done this.

 - [ ] Grab a copy of the [Template: Asking for consent](./templates/ask_for_consent.md) and fill it out with the relevant information.
 The goal of this is to explain what you are planning to do, ask for their consent, allow them to review the draft document, and explain what is expected of them.
-- [ ] Send the email to everyone who participated in the conversation.
+- [ ] Send the message to everyone who participated in the conversation.
 - [ ] Record responses as they come in.

 #### Loop back with participants

+- [ ] Update the document based on participants' consent responses by anonymizing some people, or omitting some content, or both.
 - [ ] Share the resource with everyone who participated in the conversation.
-This can be done by sharing the link to the document.
 At this point, you want to focus on: adequate credit and provide a precise deadline for any feedback.
+You can use the [Template: Loop back](./templates/loop_back.md) to share a link to the updated document.
   > **Warning**
   > Some people might want to change their credit preferences at this stage.
 Be prepared to accommodate these changes.
 - [ ] Incorporate any suggestions or feedback.